Bailout Stigma: Government Bailout and Stigma

-Corollary \ref{cor1} also shows that, if a $p_g$ leads to a delayed stimulation equilibrium under the transparent bailout, it also yields the same total volume of trade as under a secret bailout.
-From this, one may conclude that bailout stigma need not be worrisome.
+Corollary \ref{cor1} also shows that, if a $p_g$ leads to a DSE under the transparent bailout, it yields the same total volume of trade as under a secret bailout.
+From this, one may conclude that bailout stigma is not of economic concern in a DSE.
 However, there are two caveats to this conclusion.
-First, there is a possibility of multiple equilibria as we show in the next section.
-That is, the same $p_g$ may also support a short-lived stimulation equilibrium, which is clearly undesirable as discussed previously.
-In order to avoid the selection of such an equilibrium, a policy maker may have to raise $p_g$ beyond what she would otherwise offer.
+First, there is a possibility of multiple equilibria, as we show in the next section.
+That is, the same $p_g$ may also support an SSE, which is clearly undesirable to a policy maker, as discussed previously.
+In order to avoid the selection of such an equilibrium, a policy maker may have to raise $p_g$ beyond the lower bound identified in Theorem \ref{thm:nodelay}-(iii).
+This, together with Theorems \ref{thm:delay}, suggests that a delayed equilibrium can be uniquely implemented by an offer $p_g\ge \max\{2\t_0 -\E[\t|\t\le \t_0], \E[\t| \t\in [\t_0, \gamma(\t_0)]]\}$.
 Second, a delay in and of itself may be undesirable for reasons not modeled in our theory.
-For instance, a prompt revitalization of economic activities often have external benefits for the rest of the economy.
-In particular, if we consider financial institutions investing in the real economy, a prompt restoration of their activities will have a positive spillover effect, and from this perspective delayed stimulation can be harmful.
+For instance, prompt revitalization of economic activities often has external benefits for the rest of the economy.
+In particular, if we consider financial institutions investing in the rest of the economy, a prompt restoration of their activities will have a positive spillover effect, and from this perspective delayed stimulation can be harmful.
 For these reasons, one may view the delay itself as a cost of stigma.